Kapiainen/Lauhdutin/Readme.md

 \Rainmeter\Skins\Lauhdutin\@Resources\Shortcuts
 ```
 - If you are using a Python path that differs from the default value, then do not remove `\Rainmeter\Skins\Lauhdutin\@Resources\PythonPath.inc` either!
-- If you are using custom icons, then do not remove `\Rainmeter\Skins\Lauhdutin\@Resources\Icons` either!
+- If you are using custom icons (not referring to game banners), then do not remove `\Rainmeter\Skins\Lauhdutin\@Resources\Icons` either!
 - Extract the latest version of Lauhdutin over the old version's remaining barebones folder.
 Do not overwrite `PythonPath.inc`, if you left it intact when removing files and folders.
+Do not overwrite any custom icons you may have been using either, if you were using custom icons for e.g. showing how games are being sorted.
 - Load **Main.ini** in Rainmeter, right-click on the skin, go to **Custom skin actions**, and click on **Rebuild**.

 # Filtering